dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_6.md

 > * termination

-We an use the algorithm we saw in week 3 which extends the finite reachability tree to decide termination.
+We can use the algorithm we saw in week 3 which extends the finite reachability tree to decide termination.
 This algorithm works on any WSTS.